TheJacksonLaboratory/marea/README.md

 Post-processing removes all punctuation symbols, including hyphens and underscores within words: the parts of a compound word become separate tokens. _post_process.py_ also removes stop words, whether lowercase or capitalized, from the title and abstract.
 Uppercase acronyms of length ≥ 2, even those that coincide with stop words, are kept.
+For example, 'all' and 'All' will be treated as stop words but 'ALL' will not.
 __marea__ starts with the **nltk** stop word list for English and adds some new stop words.
 Any letter of the alphabet that occurs as a single-character token is a stop word.
 Numerical tokens (including those that start with a digit but contain some letters) are discarded unless they appear on a short list of "interesting" numbers (0-10 and a few others).
 To reduce the size of the vocabulary, the remaining tokens are lemmatized with the __WordNetLemmatizer__ from **nltk**.
-The last step converts everything to lowercase.
+The last step converts everything (including acronyms) to lowercase.

 _post_process.py_ writes three output files:
 * _pubmed_cr.tsv_ contains the PMID, publication date, and modified title and abstract for